Krassnig/krassnig.dev/blog/you-might-not-need-a-use-effect-async-hook.md

 }), [...]);
 ```

-The main difference between `useEffect` and `Effect` is that instead of passing a dependency array to `Effect` it accepts an `AbortSignal` and provides a `resolve` function to fulfill the promise.
+The main differences between `useEffect` and `Effect` are that instead of passing a dependency array it accepts an `AbortSignal` and `Effect` provides a `resolve` function to fulfill the returned promise.
-With `Effect` any callback style function can be converted into a promise easily.
-Furthermore, these promises can be wrapped inside async functions to simplify async `useEffect` even more.
+Additionally, you can improve the readability of your code by wrapping `Effect` calls within async functions.

 ```typescript
 const delay = (milliseconds: number, signal: AbortSignal): Promise<void> => {